aehrc/VariantSpark/python/README.md

 ### 1. Install VariantSpark

+Prerequisites:
+- Python 2.7 with pip (current version of VariantSpark is not compatible with Python 3)
+- PySpark installed in the system either as a python package or from the distribution package.
+VariantSpark has been tested with Spark 2.1.x

+Installation:

     pip install variant-spark

 NOTES and TIPS:
- - Expects Python 2.x or better to be correctly installed on your system prior to installing VariantSpark.
- - You may need to run this command as 'sudo'.
+ - You may need to run this command as 'sudo', use a python virtual environment system such as conda, or use '--user' option.
- - Expects that you have installed Python 'pip' package manager prior to running this command.

 ### 2. Verify VariantSpark